MandoxaElemental/Say-Hello-Endpoint/README.md

 ### Say Hello - Endpoint_GitHub Repository Link:_
 [Weather Sprint GitHub Repository Link](https://github.com/MandoxaElemental/Say-Hello-Endpoint.git)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Brock Spacek
-> Comments:
+> Comments: Excellant Job, everything works as intended for the user input and the greeting.